pingyen0406/pingyen0406.github.io/about.md

 permalink: /about/
 ---

 Welcome!
 I am working on classical and quantum aspects of integrated photonics.
-Classically, I integrate metasurfaces with silicon photonc platform for beam shaping and steering in free space.
-On the other hand, I use high-Q silicon nitride microresonator to generate squeezed states of light.
+Classically, I integrate metasurfaces with the silicon photonic platform for free-space beam shaping and steering.
+On the other hand, I use high-Q silicon nitride microresonators to generate squeezed states of light.
+Besides doing research, I like swimming and travelling.

 ## Education
 * Ph.D. in Photonics, National Yang Ming Chiao Tung University, 2025